NAMI Tennessee Educational Classes

 Education is at the heart of what we do.
 It is an essential part of understanding and coping with mental illness.
 NAMI Tennessee and its affiliates offer a variety of programs and services directed to individuals living with mental illness, family members, friends, professionals, and the community at large to address the mental health needs of Tennesseans.
-Programs are designed to help participants gain a greater understanding of mental illness, cope better, worry less and feel empowered to advocate for better treatment services
+Programs are designed to help participants gain a greater understanding of mental illness, cope better, worry less and feel empowered to advocate for better treatment services.
+Check our schedules often as classes are being added frequently.

 About Our Classes